dilsadunsal/xview_du/README.md

 # Repository Purpose and Functionality

 **Extraction:** The repository offers a specialized Colab notebook designed to streamline the extraction process.
-Users can obtain images and corresponding labels for a specific class, simplifying the data preparation phase for various computer vision tasks.
+Users can obtain images and corresponding labels for a specific class, simplifying the data preparation phase for various computer vision tasks.💡

 **Compatibility:** The provided codes are tailored to seamlessly work with the xView dataset.
 While the example centers around aircraft extraction, the codes are adaptable for other classes within the dataset.